-Information leaks, network invasions, or computer virus attacks could erode public confidence in the Yahoo Japan Group, leading to loss of users.
+Information leaks, network invasions, or computer virus attacks could erode public confidence in the Yahoo Japan Group, leading to loss of users and customers.

 Due to the rapid growth of the Internet, we have become a society where a variety of information spreads quite easily.
-The development of Internet technology has broadened the horizons of users and boosted convenience.
-At the same time, the importance of the security management of personal and other information has become a major social issue.
+While the development of Internet technology has broadened the horizons of Internet users and boosted convenience, it has also turned the security of personal and other information into a major social issue.
 As providers of a range of services over the Internet, the Yahoo Japan Group is obligated to address this issue extremely carefully.